Street Art in Portsmouth and Southsea

 It has some great automotive references such as gear wheels, spanners, engine components and hoses, reflecting it's location at the this garage site.

-My Dog Sighs is the same artist responsible for the FA Cup Pompey tribute in Goldsmith Avenue and the Hilsea Lido mural, each of these works incorporates the trademark use of the beautiful, reflective, detailed eyes.
+My Dog Sighs is the same artist responsible for the FA Cup Pompey tribute that used to be in Goldsmith Avenue and the Hilsea Lido mural, each of these works incorporates the trademark use of the beautiful, reflective, detailed eyes.

 Fawcett Road, Southsea